 How do I register for a counselling appointment?

-You will need to fill out a Registration Form, which you can email it or hand in to us in person or you can complete the form online:
+You will need to fill out a Registration Form, which you can email it, hand in to us in person or you can complete the form online:

 How long is a counselling appointment?

 We'll try to contact you with the date for your first appointment within a couple of days of receiving your form.
 The length of time you have to wait depends on how busy the service is at this time of year, but we will try to offer you an appointment as soon as we can.
 If you are having serious difficulties and feel you cannot wait long, please let us know about this when you fill in your registration form.

 Mostly we offer short-term counselling.
 Many students find that one or two sessions is enough, while others may have up to a maximum of six sessions

 We'll invite you to tell us about what is worrying you, and look to work out with you what kind of help might be most useful and whether you need any further counselling sessions.
 The counsellor will be able to advise you about other sources of support if required, and may also refer you to outside agencies where necessary.

 Counselling service is confidential, and we will not discuss anything about you outside of the Counselling and Wellbeing Team without your explicit agreement, except in exceptional circumstances.
 For example, we would have a duty to inform your GP if we were concerned that there was a serious risk of harm to yourself or others.

 I'm not sure if I need counselling, what should I do?